National Women’s Soccer League announces new media deal with CBS, ESPN, Prime Video and Scripps' ION

 The NWSL has been working with Endeavor, a global sports and entertainment marketing firm, which has partnerships with the NHL and the NFL.
 Endeavor is also the league's data and international streaming provider.

+The NWSL is in its 11th season.
+Next year the league will expand to 14 teams with the addition of the Utah Royals and Bay FC.

-Earlier this year, NWSL Commissioner Jessica Berman reported that viewership on CBS and its streaming affiliate Paramount+ was up 21 percent year-over-year to last season.
+Earlier this year, Berman reported that viewership on CBS and its streaming affiliate Paramount+ was up 21 percent year-over-year to last season.

 Megan Rapinoe's farewell match for OL Reign in Seattle averaged 683,000 viewers on CBS last month, becoming the most watched regular-season NWSL game ever.
 The match also drew a record 34,134 fans to Lumen Field.